 The regulation will be made available from May 25th, 2018.
-The company has announced that they have decided to deliver the Microsoft cloud from their data center’s located in Switzerland and the United Arab Emirates.
-In France, Microsoft Cloud is officially open with the general availability of Microsoft Azure and Microsoft Office 365.
+The company has announced that they have decided to deliver the Microsoft cloud from their data centers located in Switzerland and the United Arab Emirates.
+Microsoft Cloud is officially open in France with the general availability of Microsoft Azure and Microsoft Office 365.
 The Dynamics 365, however, will be available from early 2019.

 The corporation intends to be the first global cloud operator to introduce cloud regions in Switzerland in the cantons of Geneva and Zurich.
 They are also expanding the cloud service options in Germany.
 The two new regions will help provide companies with enterprise-grade reliability combined with data residency within Germany.